Excited for college admissions? Great! Now learn how to navigate merit aid awards.

 Now that students are receiving their financial need-based and merit scholarship awards, it is important to look at the fine print.
 Colleges typically lump together grant aid, which is money that does not need to be paid back, with loans.
-When comparing awards, it is important to compare grants to grants and exclude loans from the comparison to truly evaluate which colleges are offering the best financial package.
+When comparing awards, it is important to compare grants to grants and exclude loans from the comparison to truly evaluate which colleges are offering the best financial packages.
 Once you do this, you might find that your preferred college offered less than others.
 Here are five steps you can take to try to increase your award.

-- Identify a contact in the financial aid office at the college in question.
+1. Identify a contact in the financial aid office at the college in question.

 By establishing a relationship with one person in the office, you know you have someone who understands your situation and who you can go to with follow-up questions as you decide where to matriculate, and throughout your four years of college if you end up attending.